biswa0808/thomaspernet/content/post/table_to_md.md

 There is nothing new in this story so far.
 There is plenty of documentation on Google to explain this process.
 One shortcoming with the overall framework is all the manual steps.
-Imagine you need to import many links to Medium with all of them include a couple of tables.
+Imagine you need to import many links to Medium when all of them include a couple of tables.
-It becomes a hugely time-consuming and painful.
+It becomes a hugely time-consuming and painful situation.
 In my case, I prefer to grab a coffee or learn new stuff rather than doing all of these.
 Although, I really want to publish my tutorials on Medium.
 What a big deal!